seirin-blu/Firefox-Halo/README.md

 v2.1.0 & v2.1.1: This probably destroyed everyone who was using this before this update's experience.
 If that's you, I'm sorry, I had to redo some structuring. v2.1.1 resolved some minor bugs.

-v2.2: This update resolved some very minor bugs and changed some image file names
+v2.2.0: This update resolved some very minor bugs and changed some image file names

+V3.0.0: v3.0.0 adds a lot.
+It adds 40 various bookmark icons specially made to match the style and color of Firefox Halo.
+There are far too many to show here, so peak inside of the icons folder.